 Playing Audio¶

 The miniDSP SHD Studio has a range of input sources and output connections.
-This section provides an overview of the basics so you can quickly get started with playing audio.
+This page provides an overview so you can quickly get started with playing audio.

 Warning